zeusdeux/echo-server/README.md

 I made this project only to play with docker and deploying a docker service behind nginx and using nginx for ssl termination.

+If you're looking for pristine code, this isn't the place.
+This was hacked together only to learn a few things.

 ## What does it do?

 This service runs in a docker container which uses node carbon LTS.